Lyutillis/technology-statistics/README.md

-# technology-statistics
+# Technology statistics
-This project combines web scraping with data-analysys.
+This project uses Scrapy to get data on Python vacancies from Djinni and parses defined technologies and skills.
+In the second part of the project, there are several plots that show the most popular technologies depending on the required experience.

 In the "/djinni" folder there is a scraper written with Scrapy that creates dataset with info on all python-related vacancies.
 The columns are:
 - `technology` - the name of technology present in vacancy description.
 The keywords are taken from dict in `/djinni/spiders/config.py`.
-- `title` - The name of vacancy.
+- `title` - The name of the vacancy.
 - `location` - Where the company is situated.
 - `type` - Remote/Office.
 - `experience` - Years of experience required to apply.
-- `english` - Required english-level or None if not stated.
+- `english` - Required English-level or None if not stated.
 - `datetime` - Date when the vacancy was posted.
 - `views` - Number of views.
 - `applicants` - Number of applicants.